JohMiko/JohMiko/README.md

 - 👋 Hi, I’m @JohMiko
 - I’m interested in computational biology, computational structural biology, bioinformatics, and multi-omics research
-- work to use skills that I have gained as well as growing and gaining more knowledge and skills.
+- Work to use skills that I have gained as well as growing and gaining more knowledge and skills.
 - I’m currently learning AWS and similar clouding services, as I would like to know how to use other
-- clouding services other than HPC, which I have used frequently.
+- Clouding services other than HPC, which I have used frequently.
 - I’m looking to collaborate and am open to drug and biomarker discovery and related projects.

 <!---